Take me directly to the Traffic Calming Assessments Lists.

 You, or your Councillor on behalf of a resident or group of residents, may initiate a review of traffic calming for your street by contacting 3-1-1.
 When calling 3-1-1, you should prepare the details of your request, including the street name and street limits to be assessed.

-If you are concerned with speeding on your street, please call to Halifax Regional Police on the non-emergency line at 902.490.5020.
+If you are concerned with speeding on your street, please call the Halifax Regional Police non-emergency line at 902.490.5020.